Kumasi: Air

 Kumasi is served by the Prempeh I International Airport.
 As of May 2020, two airlines offered regularly scheduled flights to Accra.
 Airlines servicing the airport included Africa World Airlines and Passion Air.
 In 2013, the Government of Ghana approved expansion plans to the Kumasi Airport to service international flights into the region.
 The airport was renovated and completed by October 2022.

 Road

 Interchanges

-The city is home to the Asokwa Interchange, an project which was a part of the Urban Environmental Sanitation Project Phase II.
-(Note: The Second Urban Environmental Sanitation Project is one of two projects in Ghana which started in 2004, closely connected to the World Bank's agenda to addressed needs of upgrading infrastructure and services in “developing countries”.)
+The city is home to the Asokwa Interchange, an project that was a part of the Urban Environmental Sanitation Project Phase II.
+(Note: The Second Urban Environmental Sanitation Project is one of two projects in Ghana which started in 2004, closely connected to the World Bank's agenda to addressed needs of upgrading infrastructure and services in "developing countries".)
 The by-pass is one of three interchanges in Kumasi.
 In 2021, the Government of Ghana announced the construction of a four level stack interchange in Suame.
 It is currently on its first phase, which is expected to be completed by the end of 2024.